Ian-07/wiktlex/README.md

 6. You *should* now be able to import either of the first two files into any program that can read them.
    * I emphasized "should" because all of the programs listed below have, in my experience, been quite finicky with custom wordlists, so I can't make any guarantees that they will work properly.
    * Definitions optional: [NASPA Zyzzyva](http://www.scrabbleplayers.org/w/NASPA_Zyzzyva_Download), [Collins Zyzzyva](https://scrabble.collinsdictionary.com/tools/), [Infiniwords](https://infiniwords.com/)
-      * **WARNING**: There is a possibility that importing `wordlist_defs.txt` into Zyzzyva may result in your computer bluescreening. `wordlist.txt` should work fine, though may result in Zyzzyva taking slightly longer to load.
+      * **WARNING**: There is a possibility that importing `(wordlist name)_defs.txt` into Zyzzyva may result in your computer bluescreening. `(wordlist name).txt` should work fine, though may result in Zyzzyva taking slightly longer to load.
-   * No definitions (use `wordlist.txt`): [Quackle](https://people.csail.mit.edu/jasonkb/quackle/)
+   * No definitions (use `(wordlist name)_2-15.txt`): [Quackle](https://people.csail.mit.edu/jasonkb/quackle/)
+     * Quackle unfortunately crashes when using the full wordlist, but works when only fed the words that are actually playable in standard *Scrabble*.
 7. To update the lexicon based on new data:
    * Perform steps 1-3 using a new version of `raw-wiktextract-data.jsonl`.
-   * Open `statuses.txt`, which is basically a working version of the final `wordlist_status.txt` in your favorite text editor.
-Go to the bottom of the file (make sure you're on an empty line), copy-paste everything from the previous `wordlist_status.txt`, and save.
+   * Open `statuses.txt`, which is basically a working version of the final `(wordlist name)_status.txt` in your favorite text editor.
+Go to the bottom of the file (make sure you're on an empty line), copy-paste everything from the previous `(wordlist name)_status.txt`, and save.
    * Any definitions which have been added or changed will need to be reassessed unless determined to be redundant.
 Any definitions which have been removed will no longer be included.